EmbraceLife/LIE/my_utils/grokking_correlation.md

 ```

 Can the model weights tell us why this model does not learn anything?
-- with sigmoid, although intermediate_layer's weights are no longer flat
 - intermediate_layer's weights are all quite closer to 0, range (-0.04, 0.08)
 - therefore, no matter how features of inputs differ from each other, its weighted sum or predictions don't change much
 - therefore, this model is not learning anything neither